erickcomp/php-rfcs/static-constructors.md

 ## Proposal

 This RFC proposes the introduction of a new magic method, `__staticConstruct`, in PHP to streamline the initialization of static properties and improve code clarity.
-If declared in a class, this method will be invoked automatically by the engine just after the current code that initializes the class's static variables.
+If declared in a class, this method will be invoked automatically by the engine just after the current code that initializes the class's static properties.
 Before proposing this RFC, I considered using a userland autoloader for this purpose, but I realized that it is clearly out of the scope of a class autoloader, which is to find and load the class.

 ## Previous RFC on this subject